 3. Express ESG or values-based exclusions cleanly

 Most ESG ETFs are blunt instruments.
-With Arithmos you can hold the S&P 500 excepttobacco, weapons, and any company with revenue exposure to thermal coal — and see exactly which 470 names you end up with, not just “trust the issuer.”
+With Arithmos you can hold the S&P 500 excepttobacco, weapons, and any company with revenue exposure to thermal coal, and see exactly which 470 names you end up with rather than just “trust the issuer.”

-4. Tax-loss harvest at the individual stock level
+4. Tax-loss harvesting at the individual stock level

-Direct indexing’s killer feature: when one of the 50 names in your index dips, you sell that one for a loss and replace it with a similar exposure — banking the loss against future capital gains.
+Direct indexing makes single-name harvesting possible: when one of the 50 names in your basket dips, you can sell it at a loss and substitute a statistically similar name, banking the loss against future capital gains.
 Inside an ETF wrapper, that lever doesn’t exist.
+Tax treatment depends on your jurisdiction and personal circumstances — confirm with a qualified tax advisor before relying on this for tax planning.

 5. Concentrate where you have conviction